Common Origin of Warm Dark Matter and Dark Radiation: Introduction

 Certain well-motivated theories predict the simultaneous existence of WDM and DR. In this paper, we point out that precision cosmology can be even more powerful as to reveal the underlying theoretical structure from the correlated signals.
 We consider a theory where late-decaying particles decay into nearly massless particles and stable massive particles.
 This predicts that stable particles are WDM that becomes non-relativistic just before the CMB

 if both the effective number of relativistic species $\Delta N_{\rm eff}$ due to the nearly-massless particles and the fractional amount of such warm dark matter $f_{\rm wdm}$ are of the same order.
 We call such models Common Origin of Warm and Relativistic Decay Products (COWaRD).
 If the decay products have sufficient interactions with the Standard Model, the required formation of light elements strongly constrains the decay to occur before Big-Bang Nucleosynthesis (BBN).
 In this case, the thermal interactions tend to equilibrate the decay products and remove the correlation in the signals.
 On the other hand, if the decay products are invisible, the decay can occur any time before recombination and both WDM and DR survive and leave imprints on the CMB via gravitational effects.
 These final states can be produced from two different decay channels or in a single decay process; the branching ratio determines the relative abundance for the former case, whereas Eq.~(\ref{eq:Tnr_fwdm_Neff}) is applicable to the latter.
 An example for the former case is the decay of the saxion into a pair of axions or a pair of axinos.
 For the latter case, examples include the axino/gravitino decay into the gravitino/axino and an axion $\tilde{a}/\tilde{G} \rightarrow \tilde{G}/\tilde{a} \ a$ as well as the saxion decay into the axino and the gravitino $s \rightarrow \tilde{a} \tilde{G}$.
+These examples can be generalized to a decay involving the gravitino and a Nambu-Goldstone boson and the fermionic superpartner.
+A different class of examples is the decay of a fermion into another and a Nambu-Goldstone boson, such as the majoron associated with lepton number breaking~\cite{Chikashige:1980ui} (see Ref.~\cite{10.1093/mnras/211.2.277} for the effect on structure).
 Due to the common origin, their relative abundance is fixed.
 For concreteness, we will interpret results in the scenario where $\tilde{a}/\tilde{G} \rightarrow \tilde{G}/\tilde{a} \ a$ is the origin of warm gravitino/axino dark matter and axion dark radiation.
 Here we comment on previous works on the decaying axino or gravitino.
 Ref.~\cite{Hasenkamp:2011em} focuses on DR aspects, while Refs.~\cite{Chun:1993vz,Ichikawa:2007jv} point out effects on matter spectrum, but no numerical analysis is performed.
-Contrary to a decay before recombination, Ref.~\cite{Hamaguchi:2017ihw} considers lifetimes as long as the age of the universe.
+Contrary to a decay before recombination, Refs.~\cite{Hamaguchi:2017ihw, Bae:2019vyh} consider lifetimes as long as the age of the universe.

 In this work, we investigate the impact this common origin of WDM and DR has on cosmology.
 We implement this model into the {\tt CLASS} Boltzmann solver~\cite{Blas:2011rf} and perform fits to observational data via Monte-Carlo Markov Chain scans of the available parameter space using {\tt MontePython}~\cite{Audren:2012wb,Brinckmann:2018cvx}.
 We find that this model marginally improves the fit to the data compared to \LC, and it establishes an anti-correlation between the amount of DR and the amplitude of the matter fluctuations at large scales, parameterized by $\sigma_8$.
 As a consequence of this, the detection of extra relativistic degrees of freedom by Stage-4 CMB surveys immediately imply, in the context of the COWaRD model, a value of $\sigma_8$ smaller than the prediction from \LC.